Slebewww23/Hello-project-103032400055/practice-by-use-case.md

 # **Use Case: Student Portfolio Website Project**

-## **Scenario Overview**
-This exercise covers a practical portfolio website project where students will practice individual work, collaboration, and common Git workflows.

----

 ## **Part 1: Starting the Project (Local Setup)**

 **Task 1: Initialize a New Repository**